-Temples, street food, shopping and nightlife: Bangkok has thrills for all tastes
+Temples, street food, shopping and nightlife: thrills for all tastes

-Whatever your pleasure, Bangkok, nicknamed the Big Mango, will indulge it: whether you’re seeking cultural highs at Buddhist temples, retail hits in shiny malls or getting lost among the labyrinthine back sois (streets).
-In Bangkok you can book into a sumptuous day spa for THB 3,000 and find a foot massage for THB 300; you can eat fancy cuisine at award-winning restaurants, and graze on the most delicious street food you’ve ever tasted.
+Whatever your pleasure, Bangkok, aka 'the Big Mango', will indulge it: whether you’re seeking cultural highs at Buddhist temples, retail hits in shiny malls or getting lost among the labyrinthine back sois (streets).
+In Bangkok you can book into a sumptuous day spa for THB 3000 or find a foot massage for THB 300; you can eat high-end cuisine at award-winning restaurants, or graze on the most delicious street food you’ve ever tasted.

 In Bangkok, the key is to let go.
-Adhere to the Thai saying of mai pen rai (what will be) and attitude of sanook (easygoing fun) and you won’t fail to enjoy this sprawling, bewildering and utterly alluring city.
+Adhere to the Thai saying 'mai pen rai' ('what will be') and attitude of sanook (easygoing fun) and you won’t fail to enjoy this sprawling, bewildering and alluring city.

 Things to do

 Take a Thonburi khlong (canal) tour in a brightly coloured longtail boat.
 Negotiate with the driver and you should be able to rent a boat to zip around the backwaters of the Chao Phraya River.
 You’ll get a wonderful glimpse of everyday life; watch children dive-bombing into the murky water, women trading wares from their boats and men fishing.

 Despite first appearances, Bangkok is a terrific place to take children – it’s safe, people are friendly and kids will find delight in everyday experiences like riding a tuk tuk.
 If you get stuck, the Bangkok Children’s Discovery Museum opens in new window has interactive exhibitions and games relating to language, music and science.